-While much of the stateside damage will be fixed after homeowners insurance kicks in, some homeowners in Texas specifically are now facing the startling reality that damage caused by flood waters is likely not covered by their policies.
+With stories of intense localized thunderstorms and flash flooding becoming more common, you should take time to read the fine print regarding your homeowners insurance policy and its flood coverage.
+While much flood damage will be fixed after homeowners insurance kicks in, many homeowners are unpleasantly surprised by the startling reality that damage caused by flood waters is likely not covered by their policies.

-While U.S. homeowners who live in a “special flood hazard area” – as determined by the Federal Emergency Management Agency (FEMA) — are required to buy flood insurance through the National Flood Insurance Program (NFIP) for as long as they have a mortgage, most homeowners aren’t required to carry special flood coverage.
+While U.S. homeowners who live in a “special flood hazard area,” as determined by the Federal Emergency Management Agency (FEMA), are required to buy flood insurance through the National Flood Insurance Program (NFIP) for as long as they have a mortgage, many homeowners are not required to carry special flood coverage.

-According to CoreLogic, Houston was left in a particularly tough spot after the floods because more than 50% of properties in the city at high or moderate risk of flooding are not in designated flood plains.
+According to CoreLogic, Houston was left in a particularly tough spot two years ago after hurricane floods because more than 50% of properties in the city at high or moderate risk of flooding are not in designated flood plains.
 Since these homeowners weren’t required to purchase special flood coverage, many didn’t.
 Some studies are saying that as many as 80% of Harvey victims didn’t have flood insurance at all.

-While your mortgage lender will require you to purchase flood insurance if your home is in a FEMA-designated special flood hazard area, that doesn’t mean you can’t – or shouldn’t – buy flood insurance voluntarily.
+Even if it’s not required, you should consider getting flood insurance.
+While your mortgage lender will require you to purchase flood insurance if your home is in a FEMA-designated special flood hazard area, that doesn’t mean you can’t, or shouldn’t, buy flood insurance voluntarily.

 If you’re on the fence about flood insurance or feeling vulnerable after hearing about the flood damage in Houston, here are some reasons to consider purchasing this important coverage.